 Mental Capacity Act (MCA) and the COVID-19 crisis

-The coronavirus pandemic has the potential to cause harm to, and even the death of, a wide range of people.
+The coronavirus pandemic has caused harm to, and the death of, a wide range of people.
 We also know that those most at risk from COVID-19 – older people, and people with existing long-term health conditions – are likely to be over-represented in the group of people whose rights and freedoms are protected by the Mental Capacity Act (MCA) 2005.
 The people who the MCA is there to support are those, in the language of the Act, who may have a permanent or temporary impairment in their cognitive functioning which may make it hard for them to make a particular decision at a particular time.